Zerro97/khuibeom.com/content/blog/javascript-fundamentals-scope.md

 Alright, let me list some of key characterstics of scope:
 - Scope is determined during compilation
 - Each scope is entirely contained within parent scope.
 It is never partially in 2 different outer scopes
 - Each variable's scope/color is determined by where it was originally declared at, not where it is accessed from.
-Conceptualize this determination as "lookup" process.
+To determine variable refernce's scope, it will move up the scope until it finds the declaration.
 - Refering to variable in current or outer scope is allowed.
 However, referring to variable from lower scope is not allowed

 ---